Week 04: From Copilot to Agentic CLI Workflows

 Tool Options

-We use Claude Code in this class, but the concepts apply to similar tools:
+We use Claude Code in this class, but the workflow transfers:

 |---|---|---|

-There are differences in capabilities and focus, but the core concepts are the same.
+There are differences in UX and permissions, but the core process is the same: define the task, inspect outputs, verify results, iterate.

 Learning Objectives